I Wanna Dance with Somebody (Who Loves Me): Posthumous chart revival

 Following Houston's death in 2012, the song reappeared on major charts internationally.
 On the Billboard Hot 100, for the week of February 25, 2012, it re-entered the chart at number 35, her second highest entry after "I Will Always Love You" re-entered at number 7, helping Houston to become one of the few artists to land in the top 40 on the Billboard Hot 100 for four decades or more.
 It was her first top 40 entries on the Hot 100 since "The Star Spangled Banner" reappeared on the chart in October 2001.

 The following week, the song reached number 25, resulting in the song accumulating 20 cumulative weeks in total.
 With "Greatest Love of All" reaching number 36 and "I Will Always Love You" reaching number 3, it made Houston the first posthumous artist to land three top 40 singles simultaneously on the Billboard Hot 100; only Prince would have more upon his own death four years later.

 In the United Kingdom, the song returned to the top 40 of that chart at number 20 for the week ending February 25, her second highest entry after "I Will Always Love You", which reached number 14.
 Twelve of Houston's songs in total re-entered the charts, resulting in a UK chart record for the singer in achieving the most simultaneous hits on the UK singles chart by a female artist, earning a Guinness World Record.
+According to Brian Grant, director of the song's popular music video, upon the UK receiving the news of Houston's death, he heard the song on the radio "nearly every hour in Britain".
 Since 2022, it has re-entered the UK singles chart seven times including six times inside the top 75, usually after New Year's Day.

-In July 2023, the song amassed one billion audio streams on Spotify, the first of Houston's songs to do so.
-Houston was only the second female artist to reach this feat with a 1980s single after Kate Bush's "Running Up That Hill".
-"I Wanna Dance with Somebody (Who Loves Me)" has sold over 13.6 million certified copies worldwide and has been certified in thirteen countries.
+On July 10, 2023, the song amassed one billion audio streams on Spotify, the first of Houston's songs to do so.
+Houston was only the second female artist to reach this feat with a 1980s single after Kate Bush's "Running Up That Hill" and was the first female artist established in the 1980s to have a song amassing a billion streams on the platform.
+Billboard reported in 2023 that the song "still rake[d] in over two million official on-demand U.S. streams per week", according to Luminate.
+"I Wanna Dance with Somebody (Who Loves Me)" has sold over 18 million copies worldwide and has been certified in thirteen countries.
+As a result, it's the highest-certified 1980s single by a female artist worldwide as well as the best-selling single by a female artist released in that decade.

 Music video

-Director Brian Grant directed the music video to "I Wanna Dance with Somebody".
+Director Brian Grant directed the music video to "I Wanna Dance with Somebody (Who Loves Me)".